 Today, some people think that we have no time for arm-chair philosophizing or the contemplation of works of art.
 They have it exactly backward.
 What we have no time for is the unreflective assumption that every new gadget or convenience will make the world better.
 That assumption has led us into a climate crisis and a society beset with surveillance and fake news.
 The study of the Arts & Humanities, with its emphasis on fundamental questions of meaning and modes of human experience, has never been more vital.

-To give you a sense of the fascinating subjects and materials you can study, we have highlighted here a few of the courses that reflect the diversity and creativity of thought in the Arts & Humanities.
+To give you a sense of the fascinating subjects and materials you can study, please explore our new Arts and Humanities website for students where we have highlighted a few of the courses that reflect the diversity and creativity of thought in the Arts & Humanities.
 They are but a fraction of the curricular pathways on offer, but can help spark your own thinking about how the courses you choose form a narrative of interconnected and interdisciplinary study in the liberal arts.